Rjbovee112/Team-Profile-Generator-10/README.md

 We where finally able to figure out passing test, passing information from the javascript into the employee cards and have everything work as needed.

-Please see the video of the working code that is located in the Assets folder.
+Please see the videos below

-Instead of saying this, just put the picture in your readme like this:

 ![SSH Instructions 6](./Assets/Untitled_%20Apr%207,%202020%208_06%20PM.gif "SSH Instructions 6")